SerineMarie/semester-project-2/README.md

 # Semester Project 2

-A simple overview of the use/purpose of the project
+This project was done to show what we have learned during our third semester.
+We were to create an e-commerce website with both customer-facing and admin sections.
+We were given an Strapi API to fetch our content from.

 ## Description

-Add a more detailed description of what your project entails and set out to do.
+This page is not fully working, as there are mistakes made in javascript.

-You can add some bullet points if you'd like to
+- Strapi API call

-- list item
+- Using local storage
-- list item
+- Create and use components
-- list item
+- Dynamic navigation bar
-- list item
+- Upload to Strapi
-- list item
+- Using SASS

 ## Bulit with

-- Regular HTML, JavaScript and CSS
+- Regular HTML, JavaScript and SASS

 ## Getting started